ELS-RD/kernl/docs/charts-csv-to-json/README.md

 ## To do

-- Trouver une solution pour ne pas polluer le build et le sitemap.xml
+- Find a solution to not pollute the build and the sitemap.xml
-- Intégrer la conversion dans le chaine de build et de déploiement
+- Integrate the conversion in the build and deployment chain
-- Réaliser des tests unitaire de conversion de csv en json
+- Perform unit tests to convert csv to json
-- Bonus: intégration de typescript avec Vite.
+- Bonus: typescript integration with Vite.

 ## Node version used